aronfarber/aronfarber.github.io/content/accomplishments.md

 - I have one of the largest independent archives of [electronic music](/music) from Soundcloud.
 It's over 10 terabytes of music.
 Music that not many people care about besides me.

 - I also know all of the flags and capitals of the world by memory.
 At one point I was really good at Geoguessr but the meta moved so quickly that after I stopped playing for a year my skill level was superceded by the pros.
 Now I just [watch the pros](/media) instead of playing.

+It's a shameful list of accomplishments from a broader societal perspective.
+I haven't "improved the world" significantly or contributed much in the way of innovation or entrepreneurship.

+Whatever.